AdaFold: Adapting Folding Trajectories of Cloths via Feedback-loop Manipulation: Related Work

 \subsection{State Representation}

-While image-based representations alleviate the need for explicit state estimation and tracking of the cloth~\cite{yan2021learning,hoque2022visuospatial}, they are sensitive to variations in color, brightness, and camera perspective.
-Consequently, a large amount of data is required to train a policy robust to these variations \cite{muratore2022robot}.
-Particle-based representations, such as graphs, have shown the potential to decrease reliance on color and visual randomization due to their invariance to visual features, demonstrating better generalization to novel cloth shapes and textures \cite{ma2021learning,lin2022learning}.
-However, tracking graph representations of deformable objects is still an open problem \cite{huang2023self}.
+{\new Geometric features, such as corners or landmark points, are effective representations when the cloth lies flat on a surface, but fail for more crumpled cloth configurations~\cite{moletta2022representing}.} While image-based representations alleviate the need for explicit state estimation and tracking~\cite{yan2021learning,hoque2022visuospatial}, they are sensitive to variations in color, brightness, and camera perspective.
+Particle-based representations, such as graphs, are less sensitive to visual clues and achieve better generalization to novel cloth shapes and textures \cite{ma2021learning,lin2022learning}.
+Yet, tracking graph representations is still a challenge \cite{huang2023self}.
+Hierarchical and bottom-up representations \cite{popovic2011grasping} have not yet been demonstrated in the context of cloth manipulation.

 Point clouds, on the other hand, demand less computational effort for perception tasks due to their unstructured nature and have shown success in assistive dressing tasks \cite{wang2023one}.
-Nevertheless, in situations where clothes significantly self-occlude, point cloud representations become ambiguous as different layers of the cloth cannot be distinguished based solely on the observable set of points.
+Nevertheless, in situations with significant self-occlusions, point cloud representations become ambiguous as different layers of the cloth cannot be distinguished based solely on the observable set of points.
 While classical computer vision approaches such as a Harris Corner Detector \cite{willimon2011model} or a wrinkle-detector \cite{qiu2023robotic} can be used for detecting cloth features, they are typically not robust to variations of texture, lightning conditions, and non-static observations.
-This study tackles these perception challenges by integrating semantic descriptors, derived from RGB observations through pre-trained VLMs, with point cloud representations.
-While VLMs have shown promise in recognizing rigid objects and clothing to some extent \cite{xue2023unifolding}, their ability to interpret diverse cloth information remains largely unexplored.
+This study tackles these perception challenges by augmenting point cloud representations with semantic descriptors, which we derive from RGB observations through {\new geometric features}.